-Systematic assessments of the workplace and associated risks are carried out by the EHS organisation to continuously develop working conditions.
+Systematic assessments of the workplace and associated risks are carried out by the occupational health and work safety organisations to continuously develop working conditions.
+They also provide guidance for improvement actions.

-• Occupational Safety Card is one of the most visible means of safety development in the member companies of the Responsible Care programme.
+Occupational Safety Card is one of the most visible means of safety development in the member companies of the Responsible Care programme.
 Orion aims to have all laboratory and production employees trained for the card.